 Step 05 - Follow up with questions to improve

 Following up with investors within 24 hours following a pitch is a good practice to see if they have any more questions or concerns, as well as to get any feedback they may have for you.
 A quick email or phone contact can assist remind them of you and your concept while also demonstrating your seriousness, making them more willing to invest.

 Not only that, but it will also assist you in filling any gaps in your pitch that you may have overlooked.
 If you notice that the same question is asked after each pitch, incorporate an answer into your presentation.
 As you go, polish up and modify your pitch to make it more effective.

+We're crossing our fingers that this advice will bring you one step closer to realizing your vision and growing your start-up into a multibillion-dollar business.
 No!! anything but into a multibillion-dollar corporation!
 Go and read the 4th step again.

 But hey, that doesn't mean you can't turn your startup into a source of wealth and success.
 All you need are the right people to guide you down the right path while giving you the right assistance for you and your start-up.

 Read Next :

 Here at CreativeHub, We do exactly that.

 We help start-up founders get their firms off to a good start, and we help existing start-ups take their dreams to the next level, as we have done successfully numerous times.